Creating Your First Job Flow

 "total": 3

-• FilePath and FileName define the location and name of a file that contains a script to run on the Control-M/Agent.
+Replace SCRIPT_NAME with the name of the script file to run on the Control-M/Agent.

 CopyCopied to clipboard